Oliver-Leete/Configs/README.md

 ## Target Mappings

-Ok, so I'm a massive fan of the next/last operators provided by the targets extension.
+OK, so I'm a massive fan of the next/last operators provided by the targets extension.
 Only problem is that they don't work with every text object.
 I've started to make some bindings for that will fill in the gaps, so far I've got this to add target mappings for treesitter text objects: